-Te Rākau is now holding one day workshops at your school or institute for rangatahi aged 12-24, exploring identity, whakapapa and citizenship, delivered under Te Rākau’s unique Theatre Marae programme.
+Te Rākau holds short Whakapapa Workshops at your school or institute.
+These are catered for rangatahi aged 12-24 or adults.
+The workshops explore identity, whakapapa and citizenship and are delivered under Te Rākau’s unique Theatre Marae programme.

-Rangatahi will go on a creative exploration of their identity, as an individual and as a group, in a kaupapa Māori process guided by actor, director and producer Jim Moriarty (MNZM and RPN), Writer/Actor/Psychologist Helen Pearse-Otene, and a team of Theatre Marae creative professionals.
+Participants go on a creative exploration of their identity, as an individual and as a group, in a kaupapa Māori process guided by actor, director and producer Jim Moriarty (MNZM and RPN), and writer, actor, psychologist Helen Pearse-Otene, and a team of Theatre Marae creative professionals.

 Get in touch to book or enquire about a session.

 Maximum 32 participants

 Space required is 2x classrooms or equivalent hall or gym

 Suitable for all ages, experience and backgrounds..

 The workshop is explorational, fun and strength based around whatever each participant is willing to share.
 It is culturally and creatively affirming, ultimately working as a form of relationship strengthening of each individual and the group as a whole.